divnix/std/docs/tutorials/hello-moon/Readme.md

 $ std //local/devshells/default:enter
 ```

-Since we have declared the devshell Cell Block as a `blockTypes.devshells`, `std` auments it's Targets with the Block Type Actions.
+Since we have declared the devshell Cell Block as a `blockTypes.devshells`, `std` augments it's Targets with the Block Type Actions.

 See [`blockTypes.devshells`][blocktypes-devshells] for more details on the available Actions and their implementation.